What's New? .

 Public Law

-The Voluntary and Community Sector can use Public Law to challenge the bad behaviour of public bodies - such as the council or PCT - and propose better working practices that are fair to you and your service users.
+The Voluntary and Community Sector can use Public Law to challenge the bad behavior of public bodies - such as the council or PCT - and propose better working practices that are fair to you and your service users.

 The session will cover the key principles and how to spot